ajv-validator/ajv/CUSTOM.md

 ### Define keyword with "macro" function

 "Macro" function is called during schema compilation.
-It is passed schema and parent schema and it should return another schema that will be applied to the data in addition to the original schema.
+It is passed schema, parent schema and [schema compilation context](#schema-compilation-context) and it should return another schema that will be applied to the data in addition to the original schema.

 It is the most efficient approach (in cases when the keyword logic can be expressed with another JSON-schema) because it is usually easy to implement and there is no extra function call during validation.